wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/data-driven-story-power-bi/includes/13-lab.md

 In this exercise, you will explore the **Sales Report** in the Power BI service.

 > [!NOTE]
-> The following exercise will require you to login to Power BI service, you can use your existing account or create a trial account before starting this part of the lab.
+> The exercise will require you to login to Power BI, you will use your existing account to login before starting the lab.

 ### Explore the report